jc-prg/birdhouse-cam/README.md

   * Delete marked photos
   * Archive photos with movement and favorite photos once a day
 * **Record and stream videos**
-  * create mp4 video, works with iOS devices
+  * create mp4 video incl. audio, works with iOS devices
   * Create video from all pictures of the current day
   * Trim videos
 * Get, archive, and visualize **weather data**: